Lab Technologist Salary

 Popular Skills for Lab Technologist

-Lab Technologists report using a wide range of professional skills.
-Most notably, facility with Troubleshooting, Research Analysis, and PCR Analysis are correlated to pay that is significantly above average, leading to increases of 26 percent, 17 percent, and 8 percent, respectively.
+Survey participants wield an impressively varied skill set on the job.
+Most notably, facility with Troubleshooting and Research Analysis are correlated to pay that is significantly above average, leading to increases of 25 percent and 10 percent, respectively.
 Those listing Machine Operation as a skill should be prepared for drastically lower pay.
-Microsoft Office and Phlebotomy also typically command lower compensation.
-Those familiar with Data Analysis also tend to know Phlebotomy.
+Order Inventory and Phlebotomy also typically command lower compensation.
+Those educated in Data Analysis tend to be well versed in Phlebotomy.

 Pay by Experience Level for Lab Technologist